DevaanshPathak/Arduino-Blind-Stick/README.md

 - Audible alerts using a buzzer
 - Visual alerts using an LED
 - Compact design with custom PCB
-- Powered by Arduino Nano
+- Powered by Arduino Uno

 ---